Businesses who generate electricity using renewable energy sources can sell it to Yukon’s utilities under the Independent Power Production Policy.

 The Standing Offer Program is not accepting new applicants in Watson Lake.

 Due to the small size of their electrical load, projects located in Old Crow, Burwash Landing/Destruction Bay, and Beaver Creek are not eligible for the Standing Offer Program.
 These projects could be eligible under other government renewable energy programs.
-Contact the Energy Branch to discuss options.
+Contact the Yukon Development Corporation to discuss options.

 Become an independent power producer